ChathurangiAkmeemana/PDF-chatbot/README.md

 4. **Ask Questions**: Type questions about your PDF content
 5. **Get Answers**: Receive intelligent responses based on your document

-## 🎯 Features Overview

-### Upload & Process
-- Drag and drop PDF files
-- Automatic file analysis
-- File size and info display

-### Summary Generation
-- Instant document summaries
-- Key points extraction
-- Well-structured output

-### Q&A System
-- Natural language questions
-- Context-aware answers
-- Chat history preservation
-- Demo responses for common questions

-### Beautiful Interface
-- Gradient color schemes
-- Responsive design
-- Intuitive navigation
-- Status indicators

-## 📋 Requirements

-- Python 3.8+
-- Streamlit, PyPDF2, NLTK, LangChain, HuggingFace APIs

-## 🔧 Technical Details
+## 📋 Technical Stack

-- **Streamlit**: For the web interface
+- **Streamlit**: Web interface
-- **PyPDF2**: Real PDF text extraction
+- **PyPDF2**: PDF text extraction
 - **LangChain**: Document processing and Q&A chains
-- **HuggingFace Free APIs**: Question answering and text generation
+- **Hugging Face Transformers**: AI models for text generation
 - **FAISS**: Vector similarity search
-- **NLTK**: Natural language processing for summarization
+- **NLTK**: Natural language processing
-- **Requests**: HTTP calls to free APIs
-- **Session State**: Maintains chat history and document state
-- **Beautiful UI**: Custom CSS with gradient designs

 ## 📝 Example Questions

 - "What is this document about?"
 - "Give me a summary"
-- "What algorithms are mentioned?"
+- "What are the main points?"
-- "What are the applications?"
+- "What does it say about [specific topic]?"
-- "What are the future trends?"

 ## 🎯 Use Cases

-- 📊 Document demonstration
+- Document analysis and research
-- 📋 PDF upload interface
+- PDF content exploration
-- 📚 Educational tool showcase
+- Educational material review
-- 📄 Simple document interaction
+- Quick document insights

-- 📈 UI/UX demonstration
+## 📋 Requirements

+See `requirements_simple_only.txt` for the full list of dependencies.

-## 🚨 Important Notes
+## 🚨 Notes

-- **Real PDF Processing**: Extracts actual text from PDF files
-- **Free AI APIs**: Uses HuggingFace free APIs for intelligent question answering
-- **Vector Search**: FAISS vector store for accurate document retrieval
-- **Intelligent Summarization**: Uses free APIs or NLP algorithms for document summarization
-- **No API Keys Required**: Uses free HuggingFace Inference API
-- **Fallback Mode**: If free APIs fail, uses keyword-based search
-- **Completely Free**: No costs, no limits, no registration required
-- Perfect for document analysis and research
+- First run may take time to download AI models
+- Processing time depends on PDF size
+- Requires internet connection for model downloads
+- Some Hugging Face models may have usage limitations

-## 🎉 Enjoy Your Simple PDF Chat Bot!
+## 🎉 Enjoy Your PDF Chat Bot!

-Upload your PDFs, see the beautiful interface, and experience the chat functionality - all without any complex setup!
+Upload your PDFs and start chatting with your documents!